 Cut out distractions with sound, music, or white noise

 Complete silence is ideal for meditation but sometimes there are distractions you have no control over.
 I live next to a freeway, and it’s noisy.
 Members of your household may gab, dogs bark, doorbells ring, or a neighbor starts yelling.
-You can try wearing a headset and listen to soothing music.
+You can try wearing a headset and listening to soothing music.
 Or play a singing bowl, repeat a mantra, (repetitive phrase) or chant Om out loud.
 There are CDs recorded specifically to put you in a deep state of consciousness.
-I love Kelly Howell’s Brain Sync CDs and there are others you can find on Gaia.

 Do you practice meditation?
 What have you done or used to make it effective for you?
 Or, is there something that keeps you from trying it?
 Please leave a comment.